staticwebdev/30DaysOfSWA/www/src/pages/collections/dab.md

 Today, Aaron is sharing 3 new posts in the series that provide more hands-on learning for using Database Connections in your modern web app.

 1. [**Part 12: GraphQL as a Service**](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/graphql-on-azure-part-12-graphql-as-a-service/ba-p/3769306) provides an introduction to the new[Data API Builder for Azure Databases](https://aka.ms/dabdocs)(*DAB*) - currently in public preview - the underlying technology that provides an easy way to create REST or GraphQL endpoints to your existing Azure database without you having to write backend code.
-2. [**Part 13: Using Data API builder with Azure Static Web Apps**](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/graphql-on-azure-part-13-using-data-api-builder-with-swa-and/ba-p/3769309) - next, take a look at how the DAB capability can be accessed seamlessly in your Azure Static Web App using the new [Database Connections](https://aka.ms/swa/db/announcement) feature using a simple React app example. (_Note_: Another [**upcoming post**](collections/dab#4-coming-soon-tutorial) in this collection will walk through an official React sample for SWA+DAB in more detail so stay tuned).
+2. [**Part 13: Using Data API builder with Azure Static Web Apps**](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/graphql-on-azure-part-13-using-data-api-builder-with-swa-and/ba-p/3769309) - next, take a look at how the DAB capability can be accessed seamlessly in your Azure Static Web App using the new [Database Connections](https://aka.ms/swa/db/announcement) feature and a React app example. (_Note_: Another [**upcoming post**](collections/dab#4-coming-soon-tutorial) in this collection will walk through the official React sample for SWA+DAB so stay tuned).
 3. [**Part 14: Using Data API builder with SWA and Blazor**](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/graphql-on-azure-part-14-using-data-api-builder-with-swa-and/ba-p/3769316) Today, we want to feature this post which implements the same use case - the Trivia game shown below - as a **Blazor application** using the [Strawberry Shake NuGet package](https://chillicream.com/docs/strawberryshake/v13/get-started). | 👉🏽 **[Explore the source](https://github.com/aaronpowell/dab-blazor-trivia-demo)**